sshg/My-Tiny-YOLO/README.md

 For pre-trained weight, see backup/my-yolov2-tiny_final.weights.

-# How to run it

-Git clone this repo.

-Open Makefile and set GPU & CUDNN=1.
+Remeber to set GPU & CUDNN=1 in Makefile.
 Then make compile.
 (It needs CUDA & CUDNN dependencies to compile)